PedestrianDynamics/PedestrianDynamics.github.io/content/models/social_force_model/index.md

 the repulsive force originating from a segment of an obstacle acts from the point on the wall segment that is closest to the agent.
 This point is marked in magenta in the illustration above.

-{{< figure src="Sliding_Obstacle_Force.png" caption="Direction of the pushing and frictional forces acting on agents colliding with an obstacle segment"  width="800">}}
+{{< figure src="Sliding_Obstacle_Force.png" caption="Direction of the pushing and frictional forces acting on agents colliding with an obstacle segment."  width="800">}}

 When the minimum distance between an agent and a wall segment falls below the agent's radius, an additional frictional force comes into effect.
-This frictional force acts orthogonally to the repulsive force in the direction of the speed difference of the two agents.
+This frictional force acts orthogonally to the repulsive force in the direction of the velocity of the agent.

 ## Calculating new velocity and new position from forces
 With the definition of the forces affecting an individual, it is possible to calculate its new speed